kristopolous/EvDa/README.md

 ### Manipulation
 **[handle | value] ev(key | hash, value | lambda, meta)**

- * If value and lambda are absent, this is a getter
+ * If value, lambda, and meta are absent, this is a getter. eg., ev('key') => 'value'
  * If value is not a function, then it's a setter.
 If meta is set, then this object gets passed around to the trigger functions.
- * If value is a function, this registers a callback.
+ * If value is a function, this registers a callback in the "ON" block.
- * If value is in object, it's keys and values are run through the handler again, following the above rules.
+ * If value is in object, its keys and values are run through the handler again, following the above rules.
+Note that you can do something like ev({}, undefined, meta) to pass the same meta information to all the tuples in the hash.

 Looking at the last style, one can do the following: